 Once you’re satisfied with the tests and you’ve purchased the hobby farm, the next thing to do is soil cultivation.

-This may have already been undertaken by the previous owners but, if it hasn’t, soil cultivation basically means the plowing, tilling, digging and hoeing of the soil.
-There are a number of machines that can help you with this process but there are manual methods as well if you’re willing to put in the time and effort.
+This may have already been undertaken by the previous owners but, if it hasn’t, soil cultivation basically means the ploughing, tilling, digging and hoeing of the soil.
+There are a number of machines that can help you with this process, but there are manual methods as well if you’re willing to put in the time and effort.

 The soil should be tilled to a good depth and at even texture near the surface.
 This provides optimum aeration and drainage for the roots of the fruit and vegetables you’re planning on growing on the hobby farm.

-The loosening or tilling of the soil, however, is only part of the cultivation process: there’s a nurture aspect as well.
+The loosening or tilling of the soil, however, is only part of the cultivation process: there’s a nurturing aspect as well.

 Fresh compost is an excellent fertiliser and will also help you reach an optimal nitrogen level.
 After regular application in the early stages of soil cultivation, you should be able to maintain your soil’s health and fertility by doing little more than proper composting, crop rotation, and cover cropping.